hermanCosta/hermanCosta/README.md

 - 👋 Hi, I’m @hermanCosta
 - 👀 I’m interested in C#, Java, SQL Server.
-- 🌱 I’m currently learning .NET, Xamarim
+- 🌱 I’m currently learning .NET, Java
-- 💞️ I’m looking to collaborate on beginner projects of the technologies above.
+- 👨🏽‍💻 I’m looking to collaborate on beginner projects of the technologies above.
 - 📫 How to reach me
     EMAIL: hermnahgc@gmail.com